 When photography is your profession and you are shooting a minimum of 100 images a day, editing every single one individually can be incredibly tedious and time consuming.

 The copy-and-paste develop settings technique in Lightroom allows you to bundle up images with similar light conditions and compositions and only edit the first one.

-Once you are happy with the outcome of your first edit, just right-click on the image and follow the develop settings option and then click copy.
+Once you are happy with the outcome of your first edit, just right-click on the image and follow the develop settings option.
+Then click copy.
 Lightroom will ask you to copy all settings or exclude graduate filters and crop etc. Once you’ve copied what you want simply choose an unedited photo, right-click it and apply paste settings.

-For a step-by-step guide to using these Lighroom editing tips, check out our Youtube Tutorial and feel free to let us know how they are working for you.
+For a step-by-step guide to using these Lighroom editing tips, check out our Youtube Tutorial.
+Feel free to let us know how they are working for you.
 If you think there is an awesome Lightroom editing techniques missing in this list, leave a comment!